schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 This feature can be controlled via the `aws_sso_permission_sets` variable by passing a map (key-value pair) where every key corresponds to an AWS SSO Permission Set name and the value follows the structure below:

+- `assignments`: list of maps (key-value pair) of AWS Account IDs as keys and a list of AWS SSO Group names that should have access to the account using the permission set defined
 - `inline_policy`: valid IAM policy in JSON format (maximum length of 10240 characters)
 - `session_duration`: length of time in the ISO-8601 standard
-- `accounts`: map (key-value pair) of AWS Account IDs as keys and a list of AWS SSO Group names that should have access to the account using the permission set defined

 Example: